ULHPC/resif/docs/Command-line-interface.md

   --branch-ebframework TEXT       Git branch for EasyBuild framework.
   --branch-ebblocks TEXT          Git branch for EasyBuild easyblocks.
   --branch-ebconfigs TEXT         Git branch for EasyBuild easyconfigs.
+  --subtrees                      Set this flag if you want to allow usage of
+                                  subtrees from modules repository as sources
+                                  for the EasyBuild components.
+(Backward
+                                  compability option)
   --apps-root TEXT                Path to the root directory for apps
                                   (contains all the architecture correspondig
                                   to RESIF).